Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Giving birth or caring for young babies in a shelter environment can lead to longterm health and behavior consequences for both mom and babies.

 Giving birth in a shelter environment poses immediate health risks from communicable diseases to both mother and offspring.
-(6, 7) Young families are at high risk of contracting deadly viruses and diseases like Parvo and Distemper, which are brought into the shelter by other young animals or adults who are carriers, but not showing symptoms.
-Even viruses and diseases that are typically considered mild, like Upper Respiratory Infections, can be deadly for young families.
+(6, 7) Young families are at high risk of contracting deadly viruses and diseases like Parvo and Distemper, often brought into the shelter by other young animals or adults who are carriers, but not showing symptoms.
+Even viruses and diseases that are typically considered mild, like an Upper Respiratory Infection (URI), can be deadly for young families.
 Young families must be housed away from other animals in an area that is less likely to be infected and is safe for mom and babies to move around - something that most shelters are unable to do.

 Very young puppies and kittens who come into the shelter without a mother need to be bottle fed, which requires feeding the babies every 2-3 hours and special care to ensure that they stay warm, urinate, and defecate.
-Most shelters do not have staff who can provide around-the-clock care, and these young puppies and kittens cannot make it through the night alone.
+Most shelters do not have staff who can provide around-the-clock care; without it, young puppies and kittens can starve or freeze to death overnight.
 Even with proper care, many bottle babies do not make it, as the odds are against them by nature of being away from their mother.

-Typically, the best case scenario for a young family is a private rescue, which typically has more resources to care for pets in these situations than an open-intake shelter.
+Typically, the best case scenario for a young family is a private, foster-based rescue, which typically have more resources to care for pets in these situations than an open-intake shelter.
 Even so, rescues only have so many qualified foster homes, caregivers, or space in a facility to care for young families.
-They simply cannot keep up with the number of young puppies and kittens who need out of the shelter, nor can they accommodate every person who reaches out after finding young pets or having an accidental litter.
+They simply cannot keep up with the number of young puppies and kittens who need out of the shelter, nor can they accommodate every person who reaches out after finding young animals outdoors or having an accidental litter.

 Even rescues who are solely dedicated to pregnant moms, young families, and/or bottle babies are unable to keep up with demand.
 Caring for a young family or bottle babies is incredibly taxing work that most people are unable to commit to, which means that foster homes and qualified caregivers are a limited resource.